 Before we move onto

 Setanta has 2 more operators that we haven’t seen yet.
-They are the “modulo” %
+They are the “modulo” %), and the integer division operator (//).

 The modulo operator (%) is an operator you might not be familiar with, but it’s extremely useful.